Skip to content

 Word of mouth marketing

-Happy customers are more likely to tell their friends or family about your services and send them your way as a referral.
+Happy customers are more likely to tell other people about your services and send them your way as a referral.
 This is called word-of-mouth marketing.
+88% of people say the trust recommendations from people they know.

 The key is to offer quality snow removal and customer service that gets your customers talking.
 Once the job is complete, ask satisfied customers to write a positive review online.
 Then add these reviews to your website and snow removal ads.